SEPTA: Buses

 In 1982, SEPTA ordered buses from Neoplan USA, a purchase that was both the largest for Neoplan at the time and SEPTA's largest to date.
 These buses were used throughout the SEPTA service area.
 SEPTA changed its specifications on new bus orders each year.
 The Neoplan AK's (numbered 8285–8410), which was SEPTA's first Neoplan order, had longitudinal seating: all of the seats face towards the aisle.
-However, their suburban counterparts (8411–8434) had longitudinal seating only in the rear of the bus.
+Their suburban counterparts (8411–8434) had longitudinal seating only in the rear of the bus.
 The back door has a wheelchair ramp, which forced SEPTA officials to limit its use and specify wheelchair lifts in their next order.
 These buses had a nine-liter 6v92 engine and Allison HT-747 transmission.

 In 1983, SEPTA, along with other transit operators in Pennsylvania, ordered 1,000 Neoplan buses of various lengths.
 SEPTA ultimately received 450 buses from this order: 425 were 40 ft buses (BD 8435–8584 and CD 8601–8875), which came without wheelchair lifts, and 25 35 ft buses (BP 1301–1325).

 SEPTA purchased additional Neoplans in 1986.
 The first two groups (3000–3131 and 3132–3251) came without rear wheelchair lifts; the last two groups, one in late 1987 (3252–3371) and another in 1989 (3372–3491), included them.
 All Neoplans built between 1986 and 1989 were equipped with a ZF 4HP-590 transmission.

 By the early 1990s, SEPTA had 1,092 Neoplan AN440 coaches in active service, making it the largest transit system in North America with a fleet primarily manufactured by Neoplan USA.
 These buses dominated the streets of Philadelphia through late 1997 when the earlier fleet of AK and BD Neoplans (8285–8581) was replaced by 400 buses built by American Ikarus and – the same company after a 1996 reorganization – North American Bus Industries.
 The older GMC RTS 35- and 40-foot buses were also replaced in this order, with the sole remaining exception of No. 4462, a 35-foot coach.
 More replacements occurred when SEPTA received its first low-floor fleet and retired the last AN440 buses on June 20, 2008.

-The Neoplan model had not entirely vanished from Philadelphia's streets by the start of the 21st century; in 1998, SEPTA ordered 155 articulated buses from the company.
+The Neoplan model had not entirely vanished from Philadelphia's streets by the start of the 21st century.
+In 1998, SEPTA ordered 155 articulated buses from the company.
 These buses replaced the 1984 Volvo 10BM 60-foot articulated buses.
 These buses have now been retired since late 2015, replaced by the 2013–2016 NovaBus LFS-A HEV.

-The 1998 purchase also included 89 29-foot Transmark-29 buses from National-Eldorado (4501–4580, 4581 received later), the first of which began to arrive in late 2000.
+The 1998 purchase included 89 29-foot Transmark-29 buses from National-Eldorado (4501–4580, 4581 received later), the first of which began to arrive in late 2000.
 Most of these buses ran on suburban routes occasionally entering the city, but some are in the "LUCY" service in the University City section of West Philadelphia, in a special paint scheme, and others on lighter lines within Philadelphia.
 SEPTA had decided to buy from Metrotrans Legacy, SEPTA's first choice in small buses, but the company filed for bankruptcy in 1999.